mcclellandj/pop-song-classification/README.md

-## Predicting a pop song's genre from its lyrics
+## Using lyrics to classify a pop song

 <table>
   <tr>